Best Practices for Using the VerseDB API

 Handle 429 Responses Gracefully

 When you exceed your rate limit, you'll receive a 429 Too Many Requests response.
-Never continue hammering the API.
+Stop sending requests and wait for the reset time.

 Implement exponential backoff: